Special Educational Needs and Disability

 - The Governor with responsibility for SEND is Mr M. Dishington.

 The Special Educational Needs and Disability Co-ordinator (SENDCo) is responsible for overseeing and planning the educational programme for all SEND students in the school.
 Different levels of support can be implemented dependent upon the needs of the student.

 Should a young person be identified as requiring support to enable them to access the curriculum we have different support options available.

 Support can include:

 - Learning Support lessons

 - TA mentoring

 Any intervention is communicated with parents/carers and the opportunity to discuss this with the SENCo is available.
 Parents are kept informed of progress.
 We pride ourselves on good communication and links with home.
 We regularly contact parents to discuss a variety of issues beyond just those academic concerns to develop a joint approach from both home and school to ensure the young person is well supported and happy.

-In school we are able to provide daily support via our Lunch Lounge (safe haven), Year Teaching Assistant (TA) nurture groups, Emotional Literacy Support Assistants (ELSA), mentoring and Homework Club.
+In school we are able to provide daily support via our Lunch Lounge (safe haven), Year Teaching Assistant (TA) nurture groups, TA mentoring and Homework Club.